weigu1/esptoolbox/README.md

 + get the time from an Network Time Protocol (NTP)
 + easily use millis() instead of delay()

-And an example to use everything together with MQTT and a temerature, humidity and pressure sensor (BME280).
+And an example to use everything together with MQTT and a temperature, humidity and pressure sensor (BME280).

 The Toolbox has already proved its usefulness and reliability in my last projects like: